MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/convert-tenant-from-shared-schema-to-separate-schema.md

 ---
-title: Converting to Shared Schema
+title: Converting a Tenant From Shared Schema to Separate Schema
-description: Explains the shared schema data model and how to convert to it from the default separate schema data model. ms.date: 10/16/2017 ms.tgt_pltfrm: na ms.topic: article
+description: Explains how to change a tenant from the shared schema data model to the separate schema data model. ms.date: 10/16/2017 ms.tgt_pltfrm: na ms.topic: article